 Cancer is called recurrent when it come backs after treatment.
-Recurrence can be local (in or near the same place it started) or distant (spread to organs such as the lungs).
-If the cancer comes back, further treatment depends on where the cancer recurs, what kind of treatment was previously used, and on the patient’s health.
+Recurrence can be local (in or near the same place it started) or distant (it comes back in other parts of the body, like the lungs).
+If the cancer comes back, further treatment depends on where the cancer recurs, the kind of treatment used in the past, and the patient’s overall health.

 In most cases if the cancer comes back after initial treatment, it will not be resectable.
-Treatment will be aimed at controlling the cancer growth and relieving symptoms, as described above for unresectable cancers.
-In rare cases, if the cancer recurs in the area where it started, surgery to try to remove the cancer (and possibly adjuvant therapy) may be an option.
+Treatment will be aimed at controlling the cancer growth and relieving symptoms, as described above for unresectable cancers and palliative care.
+In rare cases, if the cancer comes back where it started, surgery to try to remove the cancer (and possibly adjuvant therapy afterwards) may be an option.
 Because most of these cancers are not curable, people might want to consider taking part in a clinical trial of newer treatments.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.